NIRSpec BOTS Operations

 - Three NIRSpec filters are available: F110W, F140X, and CLEAR.
 These are expected to allow coverage of the brightness range ~ 12.7 mag < AB < ~26.9 mag.

 Time-series observations (TSOs), as enabled by the NIRSpec BOTS mode, put specific performance needs on the JWST observatory and its instruments.
 These design considerations ensure the highest possible level of stability over lengthy exposures.

 NIRSpec features a 1.6" × 1.6" wide aperture (called S1600A1) that enables high precision time-series observations of bright targets.
 Because the S1600A1 aperture is so large, the spectral resolution in the resulting data will typically be determined by the size of the source.
 The aperture is also wide enough to limit aperture losses and associated small variations in throughput due to pointing jitter and drift of the JWST, yet small enough that background and possible contamination by other nearby sources will usually not be an issue.
 JWST pointing stability is required to be better than 7 mas over 10,000 s.
 Assuming the pointing stability requirement is met, the 1 sigma slit and diffraction loss variability is below 25 ppm (Dorner 2012).
+See also Rigby (2022) for an up-to-date summary of the in-flight JWST pointing accuracy.
 This effect contributes very little to the total noise over the wavelength range of the different NIRSpec dispersers.